 It was during this period that I began to develop a sketchbook painting style in watercolour where I would deliberately avoid drawing out beforehand the scene in pencil.
 This meant that the brush marks became more considered, fluid and direct.

 I also began to make sketchbook studies of the olive trees that surrounded the tiny hill top town of Canalicchio.
-These became the inspiration for a number of studio paintings including the one below of the Relais il Canalicchio available as a limited edition print.
+These became the inspiration for a number of studio paintings including the one above of the Relais il Canalicchio available as a limited edition print.

 On our reedart painting holidays in Umbria we stay at Chiesa del Carmine.
 The gardens have plenty of olive trees for the guests to paint.
 They have fun painting and drawing their twisted branches and beautifully shaped leaves.
 I also join in the fun with my own sketchbook watercolours.
 These days I make my own sketchbooks using paper from Khadi Papers and leather from a local supplier.